westonMS/ecen520_student/tx_sim/UART_Transmitter_sim.md

 * Reset the internal state machines/counters when the 'rst' signal is asserted
   * Provide two flip-flops between the incoming 'rst' port and the reset you use in your design to synchronize the reset to the global clock
   * Implement an asynchronous reset in your design
+* Add a synchronizing flip-flop on the output of the TX signal so there are no glitches on your output tx signal
 * You do not need to implement handshaking as described by the 320 lab assignment.

 Note that you must follow the [Level 1](../resources/coding_standard.md#level_1) coding standards for your Verilog files.